gracefaz/Truepill-Pharmacy-Stock-Kata/README.md

-# Truepill Pharmacy Stock Kata
+# Truepill Coding Test: Pharmacy Stock Kata

 This repository contains my solution (pharmacystockkata.js) to the take-home coding test for Truepill, written in JavaScript.